takuya-takeuchi/Demo/ASP.NET/10_Swagger-with-ssl/README.md

 ## Abstracts

 * How to create simple web api by using Swagger
-* Hwo to use self signed certificate on ASP.NET
+* How to use self signed certificate on ASP.NET

 ## Requirements